Employment and discrimination

 Employee status and continuity of service

 Science Warehouse Ltd v Mills 1 ICR 252 was heard at the EAT in October 2015, with Andrew acting for Ms Mills.
-It concerned the ACAS pre-claim conciliation procedure.
 Andrew successfully resisted the appeal.
 The resulting EAT decision represents one of the first EAT authorities in this area.

 Whilst employed C pursued a number of grievances about various matters, including alleged discrimination.
 In due course C resigned and subsequently pursued multiple claims for victimisation and whistle-blowing detriment, as well as unfair (constructive) dismissal.
 Andrew represented R at a multi-day hearing on liability.
 The ET dismissed the claims.